Style Guide for the modern groom by The Black Tux

 You saw the fun shoot we did (hubs included!) to announce our partnership with The Black Tux last month, right?
 We’re super excited to make 100LC more groom-friendly and what better way than with a modern groom’s style guide?
 The Black Tux created this handy resource for your perusal and the best part is that it can be shared in real life via their new hardcover book, The Groom’s Guide.
 (Engagement gift alert!)
-To celebrate, we’re taking a peek at the different styles your groom can rock for the wedding, AND The Black Tux is giving away 50 copies of the book.
+To celebrate, we’re taking a peek at the different styles your groom can rock for the wedding.
 Here’s to making groom’s fashion a little less intimidating and a lot more exciting!

 Wondering why they chose to write a book?
 The crew at The Black Tux gets to know *a lot* of REAL grooms through their service.
 So they’re no stranger to the fact that guys are just as involved as their brides.
 This day is just as life changing for them, too!
 And the nerves and excitement?
 All there too.
 They realized that the core of their business wasn’t just about groom’s style, but helping guys show up as their best selves on their day.
 Enter a guidebook full of tips, advice, style inspiration (of course), as well as a lot of info about all that goes into a wedding in a way they’ve never had before.